gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 1. Switch to Azure IoT Central in your browser.
 2. Select the **Devices**, then the **Azure Sphere** template, then your device.
 3. Select the **Telemetry** tab.
+4. Azure Sphere devices with builtin buttons, press **Button A** and **Button B** repeatedly to generate button alerts.

+	Virtual button press events are generated for Azure Sphere devices that do not have builtin buttons.

 Azure IoT Central does not update immediately.
 It may take a minute or two for temperature, humidity, button pressed alerts, and message count to be displayed.